openwallet-foundation/tac/docs/governance/project-lifecycle.md

 To be considered for the Labs Stage, the project must meet the following requirements:

-* A presentation to at the meeting of the TAC
+* A presentation at the meeting of the TAC
 * Have a charter document with an intellectual property policy that leverages open licenses, including, in the case of contributions of code, the use of one or more licenses approved as “open” by the Open Source Initiative.
 The staff of the OpenWallet Foundation can assist projects in preparing a technical charter following the OpenWallet Foundation’s standard template.
-* In the case of existing projects, an agreement to transfer the project name and electronic account assets (github repo, social media accounts, domain names, etc.) to Linux Foundation Europe for the benefit of the OpenWallet Foundation.
+* In the case of existing projects, an agreement to transfer the project name, trademarks, and electronic account assets (github repo, social media accounts, domain names, etc.) to Linux Foundation Europe for the benefit of the OpenWallet Foundation.
-* Upon acceptance, Labs must list their status prominently on their website/README
+* Upon acceptance, Labs must list their status prominently on their website/README (e.g., PROJECT, an OpenWallet Foundation Lab).

 ### Growth Stage
 **Definition**

 The Growth Stage is for projects that are interested in reaching the Impact Stage, and have identified a growth plan for doing so.
 Growth Stage projects will receive mentorship from the TAC and are expected to actively develop their community of contributors, governance, project documentation, and other variables identified in the growth plan that factor into broad success and adoption.

-In order to support their active development, projects in the Growth stage have a higher level of access to foundation resources, which will be agreed upon and reviewed on a yearly basis.
+In order to support their active development, projects in the Growth stage have a higher level of access to Foundation resources, which will be agreed upon and reviewed on a yearly basis.
 A project's progress toward its growth plan goals will be reviewed on a yearly basis, and the TAC may ask the project to move to the Labs stage if progress on the plan drops off or stalls.

 **Examples**